marciorasf/hippocards-web/README.md

 yarn
 ```

-Copy the .env.example as .env
+Clone the .env.example as .env.

 ## Using hippocards-web